unification-com/finchain/README.md

 ## Docker network issues

 By default, the demo uses the `172.25.1.0/24` subnet.
-If you're having issues with Docker networking and the default subnet, run:
+If this subnet overlaps with your own, run:

 ```bash
 ifconfig